 - c.
 Existing and proposed storm drainage structures and the location of any drainage easements or flowage rights. - d.
 If the site is in or adjacent to a Flood Plain Zone or Flood Hazard Area, methods of controlling or preventing flood damage. - e.
 Methods of preventing soil erosion and siltation during and at the completion of the operation, as required by Article X of these Regulations. - f.
 Names of the applicant and owner of the land. - g.
 Existing rivers, streams, water courses and/or wetlands on or adjacent to the premises. - h.
-Adjoining lot lines with names of owners of record, per the most recent Grant List, of adjacent land. - Street lines and street names. - j.
+Adjoining lot lines with names of owners of record, per the most recent Grand List, of adjacent land. - Street lines and street names. - j.
 Proposed vehicular access to a street. - k.
 The location of any wooded areas, major trees and existing and/or proposed buildings or structures on the site. - I. The Zoning District of the property and adjoining properties. - m.
 An estimate of the number of cubic yards of material to be filled, excavated, graded, or removed and an estimate of the time necessary to complete the operation. - n.
 An estimate of the number, types, and hours of operation of trucks and other machinery to be used on the site and the locations and types of any buildings, including temporary buildings, to be erected. - o.
-The proposed hours of operation and the number and type of equipment and vehicles to used in the excavation. - p.
-Details of proposed blasting and storing of explosives. - q.
-A reuse plan depicting how the property can be used for a use permitted in the zone upon the completion of the excavation. - r.
+The proposed hours of operation and the number and type of equipment and vehicles to be used in the excavation. - Details of proposed blasting and storing of explosives. - q.
+A reuse plan depicting how the property can be used for a use permitted in the zone upon the completion of the excavation.
+In doing so, the applicant shall demonstrate that the proposed grading plan represents the minimum disturbance to make the site useable in the future. - r.
 The proposed haul route(s) to and from the excavation to the intended destination(s) for materials removed from or brought into the site.